tengyifei/openshift-cartridge-nginx-hhvm/README.md

 ## HHVM

-The HHVM packaged with this cartridge is built directly from HHVM 3.1.0 source.
+The HHVM packaged with this cartridge is built directly from the newest released version of HHVM source.
 Different from the official version, it comes with the experimental Zend Compatibility Layer (enabling many Zend extensions e.g. gettext, oauth) and a GeoIP plug-in.
 However, the user must manually specify a GeoIP database location via the HHVM config file.

 ## User-defined configuration